WoundAmbit: Bridging State-of-the-Art Semantic Segmentation and Real-World Wound Care: Deep Learning Benchmark

-\textbf{\acs{vwformer}.} Yan et al. introduced the multi-scale decoder \ac{vwformer}, which leverages varying window attention to enhance multi-scale representations for SS.
-Their proposed decoder is evaluated with various backbone architectures, including ConvNeXt, Swin Transformer, and the MiT encoder from \ac{segformer}. \textit{As the corresponding GitHub repository did not provide the exact configurations used for the MiT combination, an exact replication of their settings in our benchmark was not feasible.
+\textit{As the corresponding GitHub repository did not provide the exact configurations used for the MiT combination, an exact replication of their settings in our benchmark was not feasible.
 For our evaluation, we set the \texttt{nheads} parameter to one and enabled the \texttt{short\_cut} parameter.}\\

-\textbf{\acs{internimage}.} \ac{internimage} is a large-scale CNN-based foundation model, using deformable convolution as core operation.
-The basic blocks used in \ac{internimage} are composed of layer normalization and feed-forward networks similar to transformers, while the stem and downsampling layers follow conventional CNN’s designs. \\

-\textbf{\acs{transnext}.} \ac{transnext} integrates aggregated attention and convolutional GLU to establish a novel visual backbone.
-Convolutional GLU serves as an advanced channel mixer, bridging GLU and traditional SE mechanisms to enable each token to apply channel attention based on its nearest neighbor image features, thereby enhancing local feature modeling and overall model robustness.
-Aggregated attention, inspired by biological foveal vision and continuous eye movement, introduces a refined attention mechanism to improve feature representation.\\